 A normal ear anatomy presentation by Dr. James Berbee, one of the inventors of the Wispr digital otoscope and founder of WiscMed.
-The presentation focus is on the features of an eardrum that can be seen with digital otoscopy using the Wispr.
+The presentation focus is on the features of an eardrum and middle ear that can be seen with digital otoscopy using the Wispr.
 The PowerPoint video is here and a written discussion is below.
+Receive Wispr Clinical Cases emails by subscribing to WiscMed email updates.

 The WiscMed Wispr digital otoscope is a tool that every provider can use to improve their ability to access and interpret findings in the ear.
 The device can be purchased here.